Everything you need for the perfect picnic

 The picnic blanket

-For soft and durable blankets in understated hues, you can’t beat Tekla, which makes comfort a priority in all its textile products.
+When it comes to the best blankets, soft and durable, in understated hues, you can’t beat Tekla, which makes comfort a priority in all its textile products.
 The fine merino blanket in green and lavender will make a chic and cosy backdrop for a gourmet spread.

 ‘My first homeware collection is a continuation of design work inspired by my own British-Nigerian heritage and childhood,’ says artist Yinka Ilori.
 His work has traditionally been developed as a ‘colourful celebration of two cultures, expressed through abstract, technicolour pattern and contemporary craft’, and this new venture seamlessly follows this path.

 Ilori selected a small range of functional household items that evoke memories from his own upbringing and reworked them with bold patterns: think enamel cups, printed placemats, plates and pillows, as well as TV dinner-ready trays and carefully crafted rugs and tablecloths.
 Each item, he explains, has its own story, ‘meant to instil a sense of optimism and joy, to act in their own small way as a distraction from the dark times that we’re facing this year’.